Completion of the Rochester Curriculum.

 Musicianship: MUR 109 (if needed), 113, 114, 115

 Music concentrators normally begin their musicianship work with MUR 113.
 At the discretion of the faculty member supervising musicianship courses, a student can be directed to begin with another course.

 Music History: MUR 221, 222, 223, 224

-Ensemble: Participation in one or more faculty-directed ensembles sponsored by the Department of Music: Men's Glee Club, Women's Glee Club, Chamber Singers, Gospel Choir, Jazz Ensemble, Wind Symphony, Chamber Orchestra, Symphony Orchestra, Brass Choir, Rock Repertory Ensemble, West African Drumming, Percussion Ensemble, Gamelan.
-Concentrators are encouraged to participate in one or more ensembles beyond the minimum requirement, although no more than 8 credits can be applied toward the degree.
-Concentrators can also participate in Chamber Ensembles, but credits earned will not count toward fulfillment of the ensemble requirement.
+Ensemble: Students are required to participate in one or more faculty-directed ensembles sponsored by the Department of Music: Men's Glee Club, Women's Chorus, Chamber Singers, Gospel Choir, Jazz Ensemble, Wind Symphony, Chamber Orchestra, Symphony Orchestra, Brass Choir, Rock Repertory Ensemble, West African Drumming, Percussion Ensemble, and/or Gamelan.
+Concentrators are encouraged to participate in one or more ensembles beyond the minimum requirement, however no more than 8 credits can be applied toward the degree.
+Participation in Chamber Ensembles (MUR 155) and/or Mbira Ensemble (MUR 165) will not count toward fulfillment of the ensemble requirement.

 Private Instruction: Studio instruction at the Eastman School of Music.

 Minimum standards of proficiency are established by the various Eastman departments, and B.A. concentrators are strongly encouraged to continue their private study beyond the required number of semesters.
 No more than 16 credits can be applied toward the degree.